ArcadiaLabs/aiyprojects-raspbian/HACKING.md

 sudo reboot
 ```

-Check Voice bonnet is working:
+Check Voice bonnet is working :

 ```bash
 aplay -l
 ```
+Note : if Voice Bonnet is not detected after a reboot, try again after a complete shutdown.
+In my case, the Voice Bonnet works only after a complete shutdown, and is not detected after a reboot.

 Then verify that you can record audio: